Oberoi Udaivilas

 The Oberoi Udaivilas is a luxury hotel located in Udaipur, Rajasthan, India.
+Owner Shri Keshav Singh (Alwar).
 It was rated as the world's best hotel in 2015 by Travel + Leisure.

 The hotel was constructed on the hunting grounds of the Maharana of Mewar, which was around 200 years old.
 Around 40 percent of the total hotel area are designated a wildlife sanctuary.

 Description

-There are 87 rooms including a Kohinoor suite and 4 other luxury suites in Udaivilas.
+There are 100 rooms excluding a Kohinoor suite and 4 other luxury suites in Udaivilas.

 Weddings

 Oberoi Udaivilas is a popular venue for luxurious destination weddings.
 It costs around 3.5 crore Indian rupees to book the entire hotel for a 2-day wedding.